 The webinar has well established its value to marketers as an application to generate qualified leads, launch products or services, and provide training.
 However, a new paradigm is replacing this one-to-many “broadcast” approach that has been the standard of the early stages of webinar adoption.
 Just as today’s Web 2.0 technologies support the immediacy and two-way give-and-take typical of conversations, webinars likewise include sophisticated capabilities that support two-way interaction.
-As a result, webinars now offer a far wider range of applications for businesses–particularly as a means of reaching out to and nurturing relationships with existing members.
+As a result, both free and paid webinars now offer a far wider range of applications for businesses–particularly as a means of reaching out to and nurturing relationships with existing members.
 This new application of webinars offers organizations the opportunity to cement member loyalty, and uncover new avenues for serving them.

 The question in the traditional sense then is: How might I use webinars to promote conversations and sharing of information with my most valued community members–my members?